caseymcgon/NFLPlayoffFantasyFootball/README.md

 - figure out PATs longer term fix (for now: manual-input dictionary )

-- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?) -- count # of alive & dead players on each roster & color players red if dead
+- Q: How to split teams that won from those that lost, automatically, each week (maybe also using sportsdata.io?)

+- color players red if dead throughout

 - Add position & # of owners to "Players Total Scoring"